 When evaluating whether to grant a pretrial release, judges must always ask themselves if a defendant is a flight risk or is capable of skipping town or breaking the law.
 The judges must make the decision, and sometimes they use a report prepared by a bail investigator or some other government sources who are privy to the defendants standing in the community.
-Because a judge will have to rely on testimonies of people who have knowledge about the defendant, as well as studying the rap sheet and the current charges, the current system is often seen as subjective.
+Because a judge will have to rely on testimonies of people who know the defendant, as well as studying the rap sheet and the current charges, the current system is often seen as subjective.

-The bail algorithm tool produces “scores” about a defendant’s risk factor in breaking the law, jumping bail or failing to appear before the court and even underscore a person’s violent tendency.
+The bail algorithm tool produces “scores” about a defendant’s risk factor in breaking the law, jumping bail, or failing to appear before the court and even underscore a person’s violent tendency.

 The bail algorithm uses these components in analyzing a defendant’s risk factor: age, current charges, criminal history, and record of failing to appear.